 - Guest rooms are cleaned using a protocol that includes CDC-approved cleaning solutions.

 - Linens are cleaned on site using commercial-grade equipment and high heat.

-- On-property overnight attendance will be capped at 37 retreatants, which is 50% capacity.
+- On-property overnight attendance will be capped at about 42 retreatants.

 - In lieu of our usual kick-off social, an orientation session will detail the expectations of all retreatants and staff to ensure everyone’s safety during the retreat.

 - We follow recommendations from the Archdiocese of Chicago regarding the sacraments.
 At this time, masks are required of all participants during Mass and a face shield is required of the priest.

 - Our staff will serve you at meals to limit the number of utensils and objects you touch.
 No more than two guests will sit at each 6-foot table.
 In order to achieve the proper distance between guests, two dining rooms will be utilized.